byzer-org/byzer-lang/README.md

 You can find `strategy.v2.json` in `src/main/resource-debug` directory which describe what your streaming application have done .

+Suppose your streaming data source is Kafka,and you need metadata from MySQL to process lines from Kafka.
+Then you can do like follow:

+1. create new job flow named `test`.
+1. create new dataSource named `testJoinTable`
+1. declare table `testJoinTable` in `test`.`ref`
+1. configure  MockInputStreamCompositor to mock kafka source
+1. configure  SingleColumnJSONCompositor to convert string to Json string with key named `a`
+1. configure  JSONTableCompositor  to create sql table `test`
+1. configure  multi SQLCompositor to process data , and you can use table `testJoinTable` in sql.
+1. finally, configure SQLPrintOutputCompositor to print result.

+here is the detail of  configuration:

 ```
 {
   "test": {